Motivation, Empowerment, Alignment, Competence, Structure, Improvement

 After every game and/or exercise we will look back.
 This will give people the opportunity to share what they learned, new insights or experiences they would like to share.
 The more people interact and discuss, the more they will learn.

-- Coffee breaks and lunch included
+- Coffee breaks and lunch included with a public workshop

-- Materials and training will be in English
+- Materials will be in English

 - Participants will receive a certificate of attendance signed by Jurgen Appelo

 - A mix of flipcharts and slide decks

 - Attendees will receive digital copies of all used materials